gencay/vscode-chatgpt/README.md

 ### Ask free-form text questions that will be listed in the conversation window.
 The conversation is kept in cache until vs-code instance is closed.

 <img src="https://raw.githubusercontent.com/gencay/vscode-chatgpt/main/images/rust.png">

-# 🚀🎉 Zero Configuration (Automated Authentication)

-- Zero-Config Autologin lets the extension grab the required tokens automatically using `puppeteer`.
-The extension will use the browser behind the scenes, so you are not expected to receive 4xx errors while asking ChatGPT via extension unless there is OpenAI outages.

-- **2 options to run ChatGPT assistant in your vs-code**:

-  1. [**Recommended**] Autologin - Using browser network to ask questions to ChatGPT.

-     ❗Please make sure that the Chrome browser remains open while sending prompts.
-Extension will use the background service of the logged-in browser to send requests.
-Find instructions here: [Setup](#setup)

-     🤖 Provide email address and password in vs-code Settings if you'd like the extension to autofill those everytime you need a new browser.

-  2. Manually login on a browser and grab required tokens for logging in.
-Described in [Manual Setup](#manual-setup).
-This option has problems due to using unofficial OpenAI API usage and rate-limiting.

-# Setup

-1. Click on extension icon on your sidebar and hit `Login` button.

-2. A new `Chrome` window will open up redirected to https://chat.openai.com/.
-Wait till you see login page, and click on Login on your browser.

-3. Solve captchas if you are prompted and continue.

-4. After successfully logging in, the browser will be minimized. **❗Please keep the browser window minimized/open for subsequent queries**

-ℹ️ You will need to have a browser open and be logged in at all times.
-If you close the browser or your VS-Code instance, you will be asked to login again in your next session.

-📝 You can auto-fill the email address and/or password during logins.
-Update the extension settings with those information for quicker login.

 # Use defaults or customize your code prompts